MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-PublicFolderClientPermission.md

 ```

 ### -Server
+This parameter is available only in on-premises Exchange Server 2010.

-The Server parameter specifies the server on which to perform the selected operations.
+The Server parameter specifies the Exchange server where you want to run this command.
+You can use any value that uniquely identifes the server.
+For example:

+- Name

+- FQDN

+- Distinguished name (DN)

+- Exchange Legacy DN

+If you don't use this parameter, the command is run on the local server.

 ```yaml
 Type: ServerIdParameter